What Is Post-Infectious IBS?

 How Does Food Poisoning Develop into IBS?

 The path from food poisoning to IBS has to do with a toxin called Cytolethal Distending Toxin B, or CdtB for short.
-The most common bacteria that cause food poisoning like Shigella, Campylobacter, C. difficile, Salmonella, and E. coli. release the toxin CdtB into your body.
+The most common bacteria that cause food poisoning like Shigella, Campylobacter, Salmonella, and E. coli. release the toxin CdtB into your body.

 When a toxin like CdtB enters your body, your immune system fights back with an antibody - in this case, your body creates anti-CdtB.
 CdtB looks in some ways like vinculin, a naturally occurring protein in your body that is critical in healthy gut function.
 Because CdtB and vinculin can look alike, your body can think it needs to fight back against vinculin, at which point it starts producing another antibody, anti-vinculin.